bkha0016/TheOdinProject/README.md

 Stacks for this course: HTML, CSS, JS, Ruby On Rails, and Node.js

 1. Created my first landing page!
-2. Created a Rock, Paper, Scissor game using vanilla JS
+2. Created a Rock, Paper, Scissor game with interactivity & animation
+3. Created a Etch-a-Sketch Program